binohead/wowchemy-blog/content/post/sow-thistle/index.md

 But they have at least some aspects in common, besides that they're white.
 For instance, I read that sow thistle latex was used as chewing gum, like milkweed was.
 Then again, I also read that it's used to cure warts, which is a new one on me.

 So maybe it's a question for you readers out there.
 Why do all those plants have a milky sap?
-Oh year, you can't answer because I didn't code comments into this.
+Oh yeah, you can't answer because I didn't code comments into this.
 And I haven't made this blog public anyway.

 Oh well, I'll just have to keep Seeking.